AlexCo1d/Alex/200-Course & Project/UNNC-Project/Paper Manuscript.md

 ## Postprocessing

-- After using Deep Learning model to generate the segmentation mask, we also design and apply some postprocessing procedures to gain high-quality segmentation result.
-In specific, we first utilize some morphological algorithm like opening and closing operations to ensure that the boundary of output masks are smooth.
-Second, we design an algorithm to obtain the maximum k connected components, which is an effective way to manually remove the interference in the mask.
-The result is illustrated in #fig .
-It is  worthy to note that all of this procedures is optional, depending on the shape features of the ground truth mask.
-Therefore, in our CSD dataset, we choose to use all of the postprocessing operations.
+- Following the generation of the segmentation mask via our deep learning model, we further design and apply a set of post-processing procedures to attain high-quality segmentation results.
+More specifically, we initially utilize morphological operations such as opening and closing to ensure the smoothness of the mask boundaries.
+Subsequently, we develop an algorithm to extract the top 'k' largest connected components, proving an effective strategy for manually eliminating the interference within the mask.
+The results are depicted in #fig. It's important to underscore that these procedures are optional and contingent upon the shape characteristics of the ground truth mask.
+Consequently, for our CSD dataset, we opt to employ all the described post-processing operations.

 # Experiment